 The Phishing subtab displays the user’s Personal Phish-prone Percentage.
 Their Phish-prone Percentage is based on the number of phishing test failures divided by the number of phishing emails delivered.
 See the Failures and Phish-prone Percentages article for more information on the Phish-prone Percentage.

-If you would like to view the phishing template the user interacted with, click the eye icon to preview the email.
+To view the phishing template the user interacted with, select the eye icon to preview the email.

 Training Subtab

 The Training subtab displays all campaigns that the user has been enrolled in.
-For each campaign, you’ll see the date the user was enrolled, if they have started their training, how long they have worked on their training, how much time is left before the due date, what they scored, and the completion status.
+For each campaign, you’ll see the date the user was enrolled, whether they have started their training, how long they have worked on their training, the amount of time left before the due date, their score, the completion status, and any available AIDA Knowledge Refreshers.

-If you would like to download a completion certificate for any of these training assignments, click the trophy icon to the right of the completion status of that assignment.
+If you would like to download a completion certificate for any of these training assignments, select the trophy icon in the completion status of that assignment.

 User Timeline Subtab